tomcritchlow/tomcritchlow.github.io/wiki/drafts/2020-06-24-navigating-power-status.md

 ---
 layout: strategy
-title: Navigating Power & Status To Get Things Done
+title: Navigating Power & Status In the Shadow Org Chart
 subtitle: The Consultant Has No Place on the Map
 tags: strategy
 ---